-In Demographics, you configure up to five graphs to be presented in the Demographics page, showing the distribution the Demographics data.
-To configure the graphs, select a form and the corresponding form item from which you want the data to be collected.
-Then give it a title.
+In Demographics, you can configure up to five graphs to be presented in the Demographics page, showing the distribution of the Demographics data.

+To configure the graphs:

+1 Select a form and the corresponding form item from which you want the data to be collected.

+2 Give the graph a title.

+Note!
 If you don't name it, the form item name is used as the title.

-After making your settings, click Save changes and close the window.
+3 After making your settings, click Save changes and close the window.